Evergreen guide • updated periodically Last updated: Covers: family • employment • DV • humanitarian • investment

 Work visa bridges (commonly used when appropriate)

-These are not immigrant visas, but they are frequently used as lawful bridges when the facts align.
+These are not immigrant visas, but they are often used as lawful bridges when the facts align.

 • L-1A/L-1B: intra-company transfer; often pairs with EB-1C in well-structured corporate cases.